- THE EX-CRIMEWATCH presenter is pessimistic about the unsolved case

 - FROM A life under the TV lights, the young mum was unwittingly dragged into a dark world that she never knew existed

-- Rebekah Brooks’ News of the World teamed-up with a controversial private investigations firm to allegedly ‘destabalise’ a police probe, led by her then husband David Cook.
+- REBEKAH BROOKS’ News of the World teamed-up with a controversial private investigations firm to allegedly ‘destabilise’ a police probe, led by her then husband David Cook

 By Graham Johnson

 FORMER Crimewatch presenter Jacqui Hames believes that no one will ever be found guilty of the murder of Daniel Morgan.

 Still unsolved, the case holds the dubious record of the most investigated homicide in British criminal history.

 But Hames told Byline Investigates: “In terms of someone being found guilty, there won’t be.”

 The ex-Metropolitan Police officer was speaking ahead of a new, in-depth Channel 4 documentary, “Murder in the Carpark,” which examines the conspiracy from all sides.

 Hames appears in the second episode of the three-part series, to be aired next Monday night at 9 pm.

 She says that the films shed new light on the affair, enabling viewers to “draw their own conclusions,” about what happened.